renasboy/ETHLottery/README.md

 ## How to play with geth on CLI

-To send a bet create a transaction to the contract address with your bet and the minimal fee.
+To send a bet, create a transaction to the contract address with your guess and the payment for the minimal fee.

 ### Preparations
 ```shell